Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Well, that's a higher priority, right?

-Well, uh, they pay me, so you're following the economics, and since your students pay you, they're worth putting energy into, but your children don't pay you, and therefore um they get much less of your energy, right?
+So you're following the economics, and since your students pay you, they're worth putting energy into, but your children don't pay you, and therefore they get much less of your energy, right?

-Now, do you think that's good parenting to say I don't spend much energy on my children because they don't pay me money?
+Now, do you think that's good parenting to say, I don't spend much energy on my children because they don't pay me money?

-I mean, does that seem like I mean, do you hear it yourself?
+I mean, does that seem like, I mean, do you hear it yourself?

-I'm really starting to get pissed off here.
+Okay, Dad, I'm really starting to get pissed off here.

-Like seriously.
+Like, seriously.

-You you keep ignoring my questions.
+You keep ignoring my questions.

 Would you accept that from your students?